Skip to main content

 Why Parents Are Talking About This Earlier

-Often before parents realize their kids are encountering porn, and many young people see it as a realistic depiction of sex.
+Kids today are often exposed to pornography earlier than parents realize, and many young people interpret what they see as a realistic depiction of sex.

 Early exposure is common: